 SOCIETY FOR THE PROMOTION OF CHRISTIAN ETHNIC HOMELAND NATIONS

 The Society is an organization to encourage the establishment of Christian ethnic homelands, by lobbying and other efforts.
 Secular humanism and multiculturalism are failures rooted in falsehood.
-Needed instead are homelands for each ethnic people in which Biblical Christian principles are the law of each homeland, in a form that may be called Biblical tribalism.
+They are a following after the principles of ancient Babel.
+Needed instead are homelands for each ethnic people in which Biblical Christian principles are the law of each homeland, in a form that may be called Biblical ethnic nationalism.
+This model the Society advocates follows after the example of Old Testament Israel in its moral aspects.

-This is not urging ethnically pure homelands, nor forbidding or prohibiting inter-ethnic and inter-racial marriage, but encouraging homelands for each ethnic group so that each ethnic group has a refuge for that ethnic people or tribe.
+This is not urging ethnically pure homelands (for homelands inevitably and properly have people within them not of the ethnicity of the majority), nor forbidding or prohibiting inter-ethnic and inter-racial marriage, but encouraging homelands for each ethnic people (especially each ethnic people that wants it) so that each ethnic people has a refuge for that ethnic people.
 Immigration and other policies should allow each homeland to preserve that ethnic group’s dominant status within that homeland, so it can remain that ethnic group’s homeland from generation to generation.
-History has shown that when an ethnic group lacks a homeland, it is often subject to the abuse of the ethnic group in power.
+History has shown that when an ethnic people lacks a homeland, it is often subject to the abuse of the ethnic group in power.
 Two more recent examples of abusive treatment were the Tutsi Rwandans in then Hutu-dominated Rwanda, and white farmers in Mugabe’s black-controlled Zimbabwe.
 (It should be pointed out that President Mugabe has not only heaped abuse upon whites, but upon other blacks outside his own tribe.
 The Ndebele tribe of Zimbabwe should be allowed a homeland separate from the Shona tribe of President Robert Mugabe.)
 Examples further back in history include the treatment of blacks in white-dominated America when black slavery was legal, and Jews in Czarist Russia and Nazi Germany.
 Furthermore, each ethnic group has a right to preserve its own culture, heritage and language, insofar as they are not opposed to Biblical principles.
 And a homeland for each ethnic people and tribe affords the best mechanism for preservation of these.

 Each ethnic people should be allowed a homeland, but this Society is especially promoting Christian ethnic homelands, because only Biblical Christianity provides true equity, justice, peace and truth.
 Christianization of nations is not to be forced by military conquest, but by the work of the Holy Spirit working on the hearts and minds of people.
 And Biblical Christianity finds its advanced and true expression in the doctrines outlined in the original Westminster Standards.
 The goal is for each ethnic people and tribe to have its own homeland, and for each such homeland to adhere to the Biblical doctrines outlined in the original Westminster Standards and to be run accordingly.
 And there is good reason to believe that the Bible promises such as our destiny, to some extent in the “millennium”, and to an even greater extent in the New Earth when Jesus Christ returns.